-How to Care for and Cope With a Bipolar Spouse
+Bipolar Relationships: How to Care for and Cope With a Bipolar Partner

-"Mental illness is, on some levels, a contagious disease," says David Karp, PhD, a professor of sociology at Boston College who has studied interpersonal dynamics within bipolar couples.
+"Mental illness is, on some levels, a contagious disease," David Karp, PhD, a professor of sociology at Boston College who has studied interpersonal dynamics within bipolar couples, tells Health.
 "It brings out very strong negative emotions and feelings of isolation in the partner, who struggles so hard to separate the illness from the patient."

 Relatively few studies have been conducted on the effects of bipolar disorder on relationships, but the research is nearly unanimous that the disorder tends to cause both practical and emotional difficulties for couples.

 For starters, the ups and downs of bipolar disorder can disrupt the rhythms and routines of a household.
 In a 2005 survey of people with bipolar partners published in Bipolar Disorders, more than half of the participants reported that their partners illness had reduced their socializing, required them to assume more household responsibilities, forced them to take time off of work, and caused financial strain.
 The participants also reported that their sex lives sagged when their partner was in a manic or a depressive phase; three-quarters of the women who were interviewed and 53% of the men complained of infrequent sex when their spouses were depressed.